 Communication and Coordination (10%)

-- Showcase success stories to highlight completed projects, ongoing efforts, and support the spread of the FOPOS mission.
+- Provide FOPOS Marketing Consultant with images and description of volunteer days, notable success stories, completed projects, ongoing efforts, and support the spread of the FOPOS mission.

 - Maintain regular communication with varied partners and provide regular opportunities for networking and engagement with a goal of ensuring a connected and informed network.